 Award Description

-The Carl Ludwig Distinguished Lectureship is an American Physiological Society (APS) distinguished lectures named after outstanding contributors to the core areas of physiology represented by the 12 APS sections.
-As the most prestigious award offered by the Neural Control & Autonomic Regulation (NCAR) Section.
-This award honors the achievements of Carl Ludwig, MD, a prominent professor of physiology in the mid- and late 1800s.
-The Carl Ludwig Distinguished Lectureship recognizes a world-renowned, distinguished investigator who has recently made major contributions toward a better understanding of any aspect of autonomic regulation in normal and/or disease states.
+As the most prestigious award offered by the Neural Control & Autonomic Regulation (NCAR) Section, the Carl Ludwig Distinguished Lectureship honors the achievements of Carl Ludwig, MD, a prominent professor of physiology in the mid- and late-1800s.
+The Ludwig Distinguished Lectureship recognizes a world-renowned, distinguished investigator who has recently made major recent innovative contributions toward a better understanding of any aspect of autonomic regulation in normal or disease states.

-Although there is scarcely a branch of physiology to which Ludwig did not make significant contributions, this honor is named for him in recognition of the important advancements he made in the understanding of the function of secretory neurons and the discovery of spinally projecting vasomotor neurons in the medulla.
-These findings gave birth to the concept of autonomic regulation and cardiovascular control through neural pathways and neural-secretory reflexes.
-Ludwig placed an important emphasis on the training of future physiologists and helped launch the careers of several eminent physiologists including Adolf Fick, Otto Frank, and Henry Pickering Bowditch.
+Carl Ludwig, MD (1816-1895), made significant contributions to nearly every branch of physiology.
+This honor recognizes the important advancements he made in the understanding the function of secretory neurons and the discovery of spinally projecting vasomotor neurons in the medulla.
+These findings outlined the concept of autonomic regulation and cardiovascular control through neural pathways and neural-secretory reflexes.
+Ludwig placed an important emphasis on the training of future physiologists and helped launch the careers of several eminent physiologists including Adolf Fick, Otto Frank and Henry Pickering Bowditch.

 Eligibility